sbleos/sbleos.github.io/README.md

 Imports Firebase, Firestore, Auth, and Storage.
 Initializes firebaseConfig taken from the firestore console.
 Initializes firebase app as well as Firestore, Auth, and Storage.

+> Do not worry that the apiKey is exposed on GitHub.
+It is just a reference to the firebase app that only this app can access.

 ### index.js

 This is where the React App starts.
 Wraps `<App />` in a providers from  to connect Firebase to the Redux store.
 Firebase Auth and user profile is connected to the Firestore `users` collection.
 The Redux store is created from the rootReducer and is supplied with an extra argument of firebase with `redux-thunk`.
 The service worker is also registered for offline usage.